L’Arche USA & Communities Jobs

 Home Life Leader – L’Arche Long Island

-L’Arche Long Island seeks a Home Life Leader.
 As a member of the Community Support Team the Home Life Leader shares responsibility in the overall growth and direction of L’Arche Long Island.
 Guided by the mission and charter of L’Arche the Home Life Leader is tasked with supporting the overall quality of life of the Core Members and Assistants living in the community as well as overseeing the general management of the home(s).
 He/she provides support for the home(s), as well as overseeing orientation, training and formation for Assistants and Volunteers.
 This role consists of both direct care service related tasks and administrative functions.
-Please contact Paul Mac Millan with questions or if interested: firstname.lastname@example.org
+Prior L’Arche experience a plus.
+Interested applicants should send cover and resume to firstname.lastname@example.org.

 We accept applications for assistants on a rolling basis as communities have openings year-round.
 Assistants are adults of any age and background who are able to provide daily support and mutual friendship to people who have intellectual/developmental disabilities.